 Jim: Absolutely.

-Ryan: We were… we had a fight just recently, I mean, within days.
+Ryan: We were… We had a fight just recently, I mean, within days.

 Jim: A discussion.

-Ryan: Heated… yeah, discussion, elevated discussion.
+Ryan: Yeah.
+A heated, yeah, (laughing) discussion, elevated discussion.

 Jim: There we go.